d4n392/EDR-Attack-and-Defense-Lab/README.md

 ![We are In!](https://github.com/user-attachments/assets/299b4831-809b-474f-8e88-d56db49344c5)

-#### Now that we have a live session between the two machines, the attack machine can begin peeking around, checking priveleges, getting host information, and checking what type of security the host has.
+#### Now that we are hosting a live session between the two machines, I input the commands _'info' 'getprivs'_ and _'ps -T'_ to check my remote user privileges, information on the victim machine, and see the specific security products used.
-Using _'getprivs'_ and _'ps -T'_
+_In this case my victim machine is using Sysmon64 and Windows Smart Screen_.

 ![Inside the Windows machine](https://github.com/user-attachments/assets/0352ae0d-93e0-47cb-ae54-c729b6974974)